rendering courtesy Loyola University, Chicago

-Importantly, the Loyola station will remain open throughout the project.
-Construction will be staged in phases to maintain access and minimize impact on regular use of the station.
+Importantly, the Loyola station remained open throughout the project.
+Construction was staged in phases to maintain access and minimize impact on regular use of the station.

-During the project, portions of the station's interior will be barricaded and passenger flow rerouted around the enclosed active work areas.
+During the project, portions of the station's interior were barricaded and passenger flow rerouted around the enclosed active work areas.

-To rehabilitate the viaduct and replace the trackwork, trains will need to be temporarily rerouted to adjacent tracks.
-In some cases, this may result in trains bypassing the station in one direction only without stopping (but continuing to serve the station in the opposite direction of travel).
-These reroutes will be limited to nights and weekends only.
+To rehabilitate the viaduct and replace the trackwork, trains were temporarily rerouted to adjacent tracks.
+In some cases, this resulted in trains bypassing the station in one direction only without stopping (but continuing to serve the station in the opposite direction of travel).
+These reroutes were limited to nights and weekends only.

-Every effort will be made to minimize the impact to customers during this rehabilitation project.
-As with any major changes in service (i.e. work resulting in trains bypassing the station in one direction), notices/flyers will be posted ahead of time.
+Every effort was made to minimize the impact to customers during this rehabilitation project.
+As with any major changes in service (i.e. work resulting in trains bypassing the station in one direction), notices/flyers were posted ahead of time.

 The construction contractor, Kiewit Infrastructure, was given Notice to Proceed on July 3, 2012.
-Construction work at the station began on August 1.
-Work is expected to be complete by mid-2013.
+Construction work at the station began on August 1 and was completed by mid-2013.